Help Desk FAQ: What Do I Need to Know About Nonprofit Raffles?

 In general, organizations that hold raffles are required to register with the Gambling Control Unit; however, there are exceptions applicable to Maine nonprofit corporations that hold in-person raffles.
 An organization is not required to register with the Gambling Control Unit under the following circumstances:

-An Eligible Organization may conduct a raffle, but shall be required to register with the Gambling Control Unit to conduct the Raffle if there is a noncash prize up to $75,000 or a total cash prize of $20,000,but no more than $10,000 in cash per “winning chance”.
+An Eligible Organization may conduct a raffle, but shall be required to register with the Gambling Control Unit to conduct the Raffle if there is a noncash prize up to $150,000 or a total cash prize of $10,000.

-• If an Eligible Organization registers with the Gambling Control Unit, it can hold a raffle where the winning chances equal up to $20,000 total, but each winning chance cannot be for more than $10,000 in cash.
+• If an Eligible Organization registers with the Gambling Control Unit, it can hold a raffle where each winning chance cannot be for more than $10,000 in cash.

 Some additional rules for Maine Raffles are as follows: